denten/denten.github.io/_includes/CV/04-publications.md

 ### Manuscripts in Progress

 1. "Author Function: Artificial Intelligence and the Automation of Literary Labor."
-Book manuscript under review with The University of Chicago Press as of February, 2019.
+Book manuscript under contract with The University of Chicago Press as of February, 2019.
 3. "Reading Platforms," chapter forthcoming in *The Unfinished Book*, ed. by Alex Gillespie and Deidre Shauna Lynch.
 Oxford UP, 2019.
 4. "Distributed Agency in the Novel."
 Article under review, spring 2019.